CHINESE ART IN THE LATE 19TH AND EARLY 20TH CENTURIES

 Zhang was not only top in sales but, according to Artprice, he had the best annual haul of any artist ever with 1,371 pieces going for a total of $554.53 million (418 million euros).
 Qi, who lived between 1864 and 1957, came in behind, netting art investors $510.57 million and Warhol hit $325.88 million.

 “Water Village in Jiangnan” is considered Wu Guanzhong’s masterpiece: Among his other famous works are “Ancient City of Jiaohe” and “Winter Sun”.
-In 2007, his “Ancient City of Jiaohe“ sold for 37 million renminbi, or about $5 million at the time, in Beijing.
+In 2007, his “Ancient City of Jiaohe“ sold for about $5 million at the time, in Beijing.
 It was painted during a trip Wu took to the Xinjiang region of China.
-In December, his The Great Falls of Tanzania sold for 30.8 million renminbi, also in Beijing.
+In December, his The Great Falls of Tanzania sold for around $4 million, also in Beijing.
 Wu died in June 2010.
 He was active to the end.
 The South China Morning Post reported that he created four last works the year he died.

 Wu had an impact on the way the Western art world viewed Chinese painting.
 In 1992, he was the first living Chinese artist to have a solo exhibition at the British Museum in London.
 In 1991, France made him an officer of l’Ordre des Arts et des Lettres.
 In 2002, he was the first Chinese artist to be awarded the Médaille des Arts et Lettres by the Académie des Beaux-Arts de l’Institut de France.